CME COURSE: Partnering with Patients – Step 3 in Hypertension Control (Lifestyle Modification)

 Course Agenda:

-Time | Presentation Focus | Faculty |
+| Time Stamp | Presentation Focus | Faculty |

-2:50 minutes | Introduction | Alison Smith |
+| 2:50 minutes | Introduction | Alison Smith |

-7:10 minutes | Partnering with Patients to Improve Blood Pressure - A Focus on Lifestyle Modifications Maintaining a healthy weight | Dr. Ruth-Alma Turkson-Ocran |
+| 7:10 minutes | Partnering with Patients to Improve Blood Pressure: A Focus on Lifestyle Modifications -Maintaining a healthy weight | Dr. Ruth-Alma Turkson-Ocran |

-19:30 minutes | Partnering with Patients to Improve Blood Pressure - A Focus on Lifestyle Modifications, continued Maintaining a healthy diet and Dietary Restrictions to Stop Hypertension (DASH) Reducing sodium intake Increasing dietary potassium intake Reducing alcohol use Increasing physical activity | Dr. Stephen P. Juraschek |
+| 19:30 minutes | Partnering with Patients to Improve Blood Pressure: A Focus on Lifestyle Modifications, continued -Maintaining a healthy diet and Dietary Restrictions to Stop Hypertension (DASH) -Reducing sodium intake -Increasing dietary potassium intake -Reducing alcohol use -Increasing physical activity | Dr. Stephen P. Juraschek |

-37:12 minutes | Partnering with Patients to Improve Blood Pressure - A Focus on Lifestyle Modifications, continued Supporting increasing physical activity Responding to culturally, linguistically, and socially-appropriate patient engagement Reducing stress Other lifestyle changes and individually tailored modifications to reduce blood pressure | Dr. Ruth-Alma Turkson-Ocran |
+| 37:12 minutes | Partnering with Patients to Improve Blood Pressure: A Focus on Lifestyle Modifications, continued -Supporting increased physical activity -Responding to culturally, linguistically, and socially appropriate patient engagement -Reducing stress -Other lifestyle changes and individually tailored modifications to reduce blood pressure | Dr. Ruth-Alma Turkson-Ocran |

-45:15 minutes | Partnering with Patients to Improve Blood Pressure - A Focus on Lifestyle Modifications, continued Additional case studies and trials on obesity and hypertension | Dr. Stephen P. Juraschek |
+| 45:15 minutes | Partnering with Patients to Improve Blood Pressure: A Focus on Lifestyle Modifications, continued -Additional case studies and trials on obesity and hypertension | Dr. Stephen P. Juraschek |

-52:57 minutes | Tools, Resources, and Evidence-based Activities | Alison Smith |
+| 52:57 minutes | Tools, Resources, and Evidence-based Activities | Alison Smith |

-57:06 minutes | Q&A | Alison Smith Dr. Stephen P. Juraschek Dr. Ruth-Alma Turkson-Ocran |
+| 57:06 minutes | Q&A | Alison Smith Dr. Stephen P. Juraschek Dr. Ruth-Alma Turkson-Ocran |

-Estimated Time to Complete the Educational Activity
+Estimated Time to Complete the Educational Activity:

 60 minutes